Hail Damage to Your Air Conditioner: What You Need To Know

 Can Hail Damage My Air Conditioner?

-Absolutely it can.
-Hail can cause serious damage to your air conditioning unit, especially if it’s mounted on the roof of your home or business.
+Yes, it can.
+Hail can damage your air conditioning unit, especially if it’s mounted on the roof of your home or business.
 Air conditioning units mounted on the ground can also be damaged by hail.
-Especially if the unit is located on the side of your house facing south or west.
+Units on the south or west side of your house can be more exposed.

 Parts of Air Conditioner Most Vulnerable to Hail Damage